 The Scottish Council is our overarching governance body representing members across the country.
-It meets once a year at our AGM to receive the Board's Annual Report, take any constitutional decisions and set the membership subscription.
+It meets once a year at our AGM to receive the Board's Annual Report and take any constitutional decisions.
 The Council also elects our Chair and Board members.

-The Scottish Council delegates management to our Board of Trustees who make decisions and ensure they’re carried out.
+The Scottish Council consists of all adult members in Scouts Scotland and delegates management to our Board of Trustees who make decisions and ensure they’re carried out.

 Moray Macdonald, Chair of Scottish board